 Premier says Province Wants to Work with Construction Industry

 Premier Kathleen Wynne says she wants to work with contractors and unions to build Ontario and make the province a better place to live.
 “We need to build this province up together,” she told an audience attending a Liberal Party fundraiser in Local 793’s banquet hall in Oakville on June 13.
-“I want to work […]
+“I want to work with you, your sector, to solve the province’s problems.
+We need to build on our strengths and your industry is a big part of that.”
+Wynne, just two days removed from passing her first budget […]

 Premier Kathleen Wynne says she wants to work with contractors and unions to build Ontario and make the province a better place to live.